At some stage of building your business, you may find yourself in a position where you need to know all about crisis management.

 The first piece of acting in crisis management is discovering and defining the real problem.
 It seems to be the most important aspect of crisis management as well.
 How can leaders decide what steps they should make if they don’t do the best possible recognition of the situation?

 According to John C. Maxwell, it is very important for all the followers to see clearly and feel the presence of a leader in a time of crisis.
-A good and courageous leadership can give others not only the confidence that they can survive but also a sense of security they need in this very moment of struggling.
+Good and courageous leadership can give others not only the confidence that they can survive but also a sense of security they need in this very moment of struggle.

 Keep your emotions in check